AlexHsia010/LendingClub/README.md

 To run the project, please open a terminal in your computer, go to the directory of this file and enter `python lc_main.py`.
 Then you will get results from Ridge Regression and Gradient Boosting.

-Your Lending Club dataset should be in `data` folder.
+Lending Club dataset should be in `data` folder.

-Your final models are stored in `model` folder, with a `.pkl` format.
+Final models are stored in `model` folder, with a `.pkl` format.